-Well, whenever we speak of project success, we always put the blame on project managers for the failure of the Project.
+Well, whenever we speak of project success, we always blame project managers for the project’s failure.

 do you seriously feel the project manager alone is responsible for the success or failure of the Project?

 I don’t think the same, and as a matter of fact, it can never be right.
-While we are talking of a project, we are talking of the team effort right from top to bottom.
-It is not an individual who can decide the fate of the Project alone, though the level of influence on the Project can be different.
+While we are talking of a project, we are talking of the team effort from top to bottom.
+It is not an individual who can decide the Project’s fate alone, though the level of influence on the Project can be different.
 Only one man can not be blamed for the project failure, I mean ..the scapegoat.
-We always look for the scapegoats, and the poor project manager is the one who is always supposed to bear the burnt.
-Yeah !! the easy target is always the project manager, but we need to understand that the projects do consistently well if the organizations have a very high level of competency at several levels and not just the excellent project managers which are actually not the case in most of the cases.
+We always look for scapegoats, and the poor project manager is the one who is always supposed to bear the burnt.
+Yeah !!
+The easy target is always the project manager.
+Still, we need to understand that the projects do consistently well if the organizations have a very high level of competency at several levels and not just the excellent project managers who are actually not the case in most of the cases.
 Lack of which has resulted in higher project failure rates like 70-80%.

 Let us sample a few key areas where the organizations should have a high level of competency….

-- The Executive should play its role well and should develop a clear strategic framework within which the project manager(s) and project team members are supposed to operate.
-If there is no proper framework then there will always be some room for scope creep leading to higher rates of project failure and a poor rate of project success..
+- The Executive should play its role well and develop a clear strategic framework within which the project manager(s) and project team members are supposed to operate.
+If there is no proper framework, then there will always be room for scope creep, leading to higher project failure rates and poor success…

-- The management should ensure that the feasibility study is not done by the team which is going to do the Project otherwise the team involved can be biased in that case.
-The organizations should treat the feasibility study as a separate project and should be carried out by a different team.
+- The management should ensure that the feasibility study is not done by the team, which will do the Project; otherwise, the team involved can be biased in that case.
+The organizations should treat the feasibility study as a separate project and be carried out by a different team.

-- The project target dates/finish dates are supposed to be practical and should not be impossible to achieve.
+- The project target dates/finish dates are supposed to be practical and impossible to achieve.

-To me, if the organizations want to achieve a higher rate of project success consistently then they need to get these basic steps right.
-Once this system is in place, we can then expect the higher rate of success from the project manager and the project team.
+If the organizations want to achieve a higher rate of project success consistently, they need to get these basic steps right.
+Once this system is in place, we can expect a higher success rate from the project manager and the project team.

 Readers are invited to comment on the post as usual…..